mdfahimislamshoun/event-managment/README.md

 ## javascript project
--This project is based on a store.
+- This project is based on a store.
 Stores that sell branded products.
--In the project user can buy the product of his choice.
+ - In the project user can buy the product of his choice.
--user Use the secret code to get a discount on purchases of 200 or more
+- user Use the secret code to get a discount on purchases of 200 or more